amd/aocl-libm-ose/README.md

 ## Note

-test and gtests are not part of the repository yet
+gtests are now part of aocl-3.0 release branch

 ## Building